hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

 }
 ```
 A successful issue action will emit an "issue" event for each token issued:
-``from: issuing account, fromType: user or contract, to: destination account, toType: user or contract, symbol, lockedTokens: list of locked tokens, properties: any data properties set, id: token ID of newly issued token as an integer``
+``from: issuing account, fromType: user or contract, to: destination account, toType: user or contract, symbol, lockedTokens: list of locked regular tokens, lockedNfts: list of locked NFT instances, properties: any data properties set, id: token ID of newly issued token as an integer``
 example:
 ```
 {